 The Advisory Board Centre supports the development, testing, validation and monitoring of best practice.
 To achieve this, our Advisory Board research framework supports the sector through independent assessment and sharing of knowledge and information.

-As an Industry group, our responsibility in our research is to constantly challenge and validate value being derived from advisory models for the business sector.
+As a professional body, our responsibility in our research is to constantly challenge and validate value being derived from advisory models for the business sector.

 The Centre has an independent research committee which oversees the research agenda including primary and secondary research.
 Research findings a provided to the advisory community, government, industry groups and organisations.